aridhia/fair-api-beta-utilities/README.md

 - Dictionary (1 x data table)
 - Data table(s) if present

+More information regarding the definition of a FAIR dataset can be found [here](https://knowledgebase.aridhia.io/article/what-is-a-dataset/).

 As a data owner, depositing data and metadata:

 - Create a dataset entry - dataset-level (catalogue) and table-level (dictionary) metadata